 OPEN FIRST Road Tour

-Government agencies are under pressure to innovate and modernize IT, now more than ever.
+Federal, state and local agencies are under pressure to innovate and modernize IT, now more than ever.
 The innovation of today, that enables agencies to modernize and stay modern, is happening in open source.

 It’s more than technology.
 It’s people and processes, too.
 Open source communities, collaboration and software are the driving force behind innovation in today’s digital world.
 Red Hat, the world’s open source software leader, is helping agencies modernize applications and infrastructure, speed application development, move workloads to the cloud, and adopt DevOps, with choice and security.